omnivector-solutions/snap-prometheus-node-exporter/README.md

 # prometheus-node-exporter-snap
-This repository contains the components needed to build the prometheus-node-exporter snap.
+This repository contains the components needed to build the prometheus-node-exporter as a snap.

+Find out more about the prometheus-node-exporter [here](https://github.com/prometheus/node_exporter).

 ### Build